Home Compare TLX.DE vs ZURN.SW

 Growth

-Both look solid on growth, though Zurich Insurance Group AG still holds the stronger peer position.
+Both rank well on growth, but Zurich Insurance Group AG still holds a clear edge.

 Growth — Dominant Gap